tromp/ChessPositionRanking/README.md

 additional software to aid both in proof game construction and in much more comprehensive detection of illegality, in order to keep the necessary manual analysis within manageable limits.
+Recent advancements in the Texel chess engine by Peter Österlund bring us close to that goal.
+Of the 94733 possibly legal positions in testRnd1mResearch, it finds 38707 lack a proof kernel and should thus be illegal.
+The other 56026 games have an average multiplicity of 58586/56026 ~ 1.0457.
+Once we find the 56026 corresponding proof games, and verify these along with the logic and implementation of Texel's proof kernel search, then we would establish a more accurate estimate of 0.056026 * 8726713169886222032347729969256422370854716254 / 1.0457 ~ 4.7 x 10^44 legal positions.

 # References